-Chainbreak3r plays old-school Southern rock with a Christian message and there's an energy in the music that gets even non-believers rockin, which proves that if you put your own feelings, your own sounds, own truth into your music, it will be original.
+Chainbreak3r plays old-school Southern rock with a Christian message and there’s an energy in the music that gets even non-believers rockin’ which proves that if you put your own feelings, your own sounds and own truth into your music, it will be original.

 ”Listening to Lynyrd Skynyrd, The Allman Bros, Blackfoot, and Molly Hatchet for years, as well as all the guitar greats helped influence the style of music that now comes out.
 The hands are still whithered but somehow work enough to play”, says Jay.

 The band has undergone several changes in personnel and format, finally opting for a power trio.
 In the current lineup, Jay Harris writes the songs, plays the guitars, and sings lead vocals.
-Jeff Robinson plays bass and sings backup vocals.
-John Compala plays the drums.
+Jeff Robinson plays bass and sings backup vocals, while John Compala is on the drums.

-Chainbreak3r’s self-titled debut album came out in 2008 and band has already been into the studio to work on their second album, You Broke The Chains, that is coming out later in 2009 and hopefully features the sama rich blend of southern rock as their debut.
+Chainbreak3r’s self-titled debut album came out in 2008 and soon after that the band re-entered the studio to start working on their second album, You Broke The Chains, which was released in 2011 and features the same rich blend of southern rock as their debut.

 Be sure to check out our review for the Chainbreak3r’s self-titled debut album.